 Two years ago we had a rare family outing at the Dallas Museum of Art

-(my son is a teenager and he's into sport after all).
+(my daughter is a teenager and she's into sport after all).
 DMA hosted an excellent

 exhibition of modern art and allowed taking pictures.
 Two hours and